anshanu123/DeveloperBuddy/README.md

+Developer Buddy an amzaing project
 # DeveloperBuddy
-Amazon Alexa Skill to Assist in the generation of code.
+Amazon Alexa Skill Assist in the generation of code.
 Currently supports Python only.
 Eventual support for Java, Ruby, Javascript in that order.

 ## Possible out-of-box Queries